scraed/CharacteristicGuidanceWebUI/README.md

   - Speed optimization (~2x faster)
   - Stability improvement (better convergence at initial steps)

-Please try the Turbo version by swiching to the branch Turbo_dev. （If you are forge user, please use Karras schedule or unipic to avoid artifacts).
+Please try the Turbo version by switching to the branch Turbo_dev. （If you are forge user, please use Karras schedule or unipic to avoid artifacts).
 How to Use (If you already have Characteristic Guidance Web UI extension installed):

 1. **Install and Open [GitHub Desktop](https://desktop.github.com/download/)**
    If you haven't installed GitHub Desktop yet, download it from the link above and follow the installation instructions.